-The Trophy Goes to: Costa
+The Trophy Goes to: Costa Cruises

-Runner Up: Norwegian Epic
+Runner Up: Norwegian Epic, Breakaway and Getaway

 Best of the Big-Ship Clubs

-Carnival Valor's One Small Step club has a huge floor that's encircled by bar-height tables, which give watchers a bird's-eye view of the action without the risk of being jostled by dancers at the perimeter of the floor.
-One Small Step's unique lunar theme celebrates Neil Armstrong's walk on the moon, complete with moon crater decor, LED lights that create a multicolored volcano effect, a ceiling with images from the Hubble telescope and special-effect lighting that simulates shooting stars.
-Plus, One Small Step's white marble dance floor has inlays of white granite to make it appear like you're dancing on the moon.
+Carnival Breeze has the silvery Liquid nightclub, complete with dance "cages."
+Carnival Dream's Caliente is South Beach-themed with a large dance floor great for blending into the crowd.
+Carnival Valor's One Small Step's lunar theme celebrates Neil Armstrong's walk on the moon, complete with moon-crater decor, LED lights that create a multicolored volcano effect, a ceiling with images from the Hubble telescope and special-effect lighting that simulates shooting stars.
+Plus, One Small Step's white marble dance floor contains inlays of white granite to make it appear as if you're dancing on the moon.

 Best for Dance Classes

-The Trophy Goes to: Celebrity
+The Trophy Goes to: Holland America Line

 Runner Up: Carnival